 Everything, in fact, that makes life worth living.

 Both startling and poignant, this candid portrait of an Australian educationist combines elements of autobiography, humour and drama.

 It is a epic story of his grooming, life and work.

-Thematically layered, it ranges widely over politics, culture, ideology and history .
+Thematically layered, his saga ranges widely over politics, culture, ideology and history .

 It represents an earnest moral inquiry distinguished by offbeat humour and magical social realism.

 With an unfailing eye for place, décor, costume, and gesture, your man glides his keyboard through tangles of memories.